 - Birth control pills

 Individuals taking melatonin should avoid using machinery or driving within a five-hour period after taking the supplement as it can lead to daytime drowsiness.
 Side effects of melatonin can include:

 - Short-lived depression

 Improve Your Sleep Tonight

 Melatonin supplements can be a helpful option for individuals who may not be producing enough of the hormone at the right time.
 Melatonin should be taken in accordance with the recommended dosage for a specific sleep problem.
-Speak with a CareSpot healthcare professional to learn how melatonin supplements, or other natural remedies, may be used to establish a better environment for restorative sleep.
+Talk to a healthcare provider at an urgent care center near you to learn how melatonin supplements, or other natural remedies, may be used to establish a better environment for restorative sleep.